OpenEvalProject/evals/manuscripts/elife-86727/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02kpeqv85 Research Center for Dynamic Living Systems, Graduate School of Biostudies, Kyoto University Kyoto Japan
+1. Research Center for Dynamic Living Systems, Graduate School of Biostudies, Kyoto University Kyoto Japan ([ROR:02kpeqv85](https://ror.org/02kpeqv85))
-2. https://ror.org/02kpeqv85 Department of Pathology and Biology of Diseases, Graduate School of Medicine, Kyoto University Kyoto Japan
+2. Department of Pathology and Biology of Diseases, Graduate School of Medicine, Kyoto University Kyoto Japan ([ROR:02kpeqv85](https://ror.org/02kpeqv85))
-3. https://ror.org/02kpeqv85 Department of Drug Discovery Medicine, Graduate School of Medicine, Kyoto University Kyoto Japan
+3. Department of Drug Discovery Medicine, Graduate School of Medicine, Kyoto University Kyoto Japan ([ROR:02kpeqv85](https://ror.org/02kpeqv85))
-4. https://ror.org/02kpeqv85 Institute for Integrated Cell-Material Sciences, Kyoto University Kyoto Japan
+4. Institute for Integrated Cell-Material Sciences, Kyoto University Kyoto Japan ([ROR:02kpeqv85](https://ror.org/02kpeqv85))

 † Corresponding author

 ## Abstract

-Prostaglandin E 2 (PGE 2 ) is a key player in a plethora of physiological and pathological events.
-Nevertheless, little is known about the dynamics of PGE 2 secretion from a single cell and its effect on the neighboring cells.
-Here, by observing confluent Madin–Darby canine kidney (MDCK) epithelial cells expressing fluorescent biosensors, we demonstrate that calcium transients in a single cell cause PGE 2 -mediated radial spread of PKA activation (RSPA) in neighboring cells.
+Prostaglandin E2 (PGE2) is a key player in a plethora of physiological and pathological events.
+Nevertheless, little is known about the dynamics of PGE2 secretion from a single cell and its effect on the neighboring cells.
+Here, by observing confluent Madin–Darby canine kidney (MDCK) epithelial cells expressing fluorescent biosensors, we demonstrate that calcium transients in a single cell cause PGE2-mediated radial spread of PKA activation (RSPA) in neighboring cells.
 By in vivo imaging, RSPA was also observed in the basal layer of the mouse epidermis.
-Experiments with an optogenetic tool revealed a switch-like PGE 2 discharge in response to the increasing cytoplasmic Ca 2+ concentrations.
+Experiments with an optogenetic tool revealed a switch-like PGE2 discharge in response to the increasing cytoplasmic Ca2+ concentrations.
 The cell density of MDCK cells correlated with the frequencies of calcium transients and the following RSPA.
 The extracellular signal-regulated kinase (ERK) activation also enhanced the frequency of RSPA in MDCK and in vivo.
-Thus, the PGE 2 discharge is regulated temporally by calcium transients and ERK activity.
+Thus, the PGE2 discharge is regulated temporally by calcium transients and ERK activity.

 ## Introduction